PanoramasThings To Do

 Westerkerk church in Amsterdam

-Note that when the tower is open, entry is by guided tour only – these run every 30 minutes.
+When open, tower visits can only be done by guided tour – these usually run every 30 minutes.
 The platform can only be reached by climbing up a spiral staircase and then some very steep ladder-like steps.

 There is no lift here so you must be reasonably fit and mobile to do the climb – the view however does reward your efforts.